 - Do Keep It Relevant: Ensure the name reflects your home’s essence, location, style and history.

-- Don’t Be Too Obscure: While uniqueness is good, overly obscure names might be hard for others to remember or understand.
+- Don’t Be Too Obscure: While uniqueness is good, overly obscure house names might be hard for others to remember or understand.

 - Do Test It Out: Say the name aloud to see how it flows and how it feels when you introduce your home using it.